 DISCLAIMER: This content is provided for informational purposes only and is not intended as legal, accounting, tax, HR, or other professional advice.
 You are responsible for your own compliance with laws and regulations.
 You should contact your attorney or other relevant advisor for advice specific to your circumstances.

-It’s second nature to glance at the invoice and check that each item is in the delivery.
+It’s second nature to glance at a supplier invoice and check that each item is in the delivery.
 But how often do you take a step back and look at the prices of each of those items?

 If you’re like a lot of restaurateurs, not often enough.
-This can lead to you missing huge food cost fluctuations from order to order, week over week, month over month, etc.
+This can lead to a lack of restaurant cost control — causing you to miss huge food cost fluctuations from order to order, week over week, month over month, etc.

 Tracking and managing food cost variance is essential for restaurants of any size.
 If you don’t know how much you’re spending on ingredients, you can’t: